Tips for looking after your car keys

 You probably use your car key fob a lot more than you think.
 Aside from using it to lock and unlock your vehicle, it’s likely your fob offers a variety of additional features too.
 For example, you might also use it to open and close the boot, and you might even be able to use it to start the ignition.

-Whether you accidentally drop it in a puddle, spill a drink over it or it ends up in your washing machine by mistake, you might panic if your key fob gets wet.
-There’s no denying that water, and other types of fluid, can be bad news for your key fob.
+There’s no denying that water, and other types of fluid can be bad news for your key fob.
 It has the potential to damage the internal electronics of the fob, and even stop it from working altogether.
 So, if this happens, it’s important that you know exactly what you can do to help dry out your car key fob.

-First, grab something to dry the fob with, such as a kitchen towel or even an old rag.
+First, grab something to dry the fob with.
 It’s a good idea to turn the fob so that the buttons are facing downwards, giving it a gentle yet firm shake to remove as much excess water as possible.
 You may be concerned that you might get a shock from the wet car fob.
 However, it is highly unlikely that this would happen, but it is still advised to dry off the fob as soon as possible using a towel or cloth.

-Once you’ve dried it off as much as you can, you should remove the battery from the fob, following the instructions outlined in the section above.
+Once you’ve dried it off as much as you can, remove the battery from the fob following the instructions outlined in the first section above.
 After you’ve taken the battery out, don’t replace it with a new one just yet.
 It’s a good idea to let the inside of the fob dry out for a couple of days, especially as this is where the transmitter, and in some cases, a chip which controls the vehicle’s ignition system are located.

 Once the inside of the fob is dry, you can replace the battery and try it out to see if it works.
 If it doesn’t work, you will need to get a replacement key fob.
 In this case, it’s worth checking your car insurance policy to see if you’re covered for key protection, as you may be able to process a claim for the damaged fob and request a new one from your car dealership.